-Each of the subsequent four-page reports will count for 12.5%.
+One of the subsequent four-page reports will count for 27.5% and the remaining three will count for 7.5%.
 The reports will count for a total of 50%.
 The three-hour exam will be on the whole course, including the practical exercises, and will count for 50%.

 For information on deadlines please refer to the Learn page.

 Practical Report 1 (formative) - Semester 1, Week 4.
 Feedback Week 5 Wednesday

 Practical Report 2 - Semester 1, Week 6.
 Wednesday

 Practical Report 3 - Semester 1, Week 8.
 Wednesday

 Practical Report 4 - Semester 2, Week 3.
 Wednesday